Baroclinity

 which is proportional to the sine of the angle between surfaces of constant pressure and surfaces of constant density.
 Thus, in a barotropic fluid (which is defined by zero baroclinity), these surfaces are parallel.

 In Earth's atmosphere, barotropic flow is a better approximation in the tropics, where density surfaces and pressure surfaces are both nearly level, whereas in higher latitudes the flow is more baroclinic.
 These midlatitude belts of high atmospheric baroclinity are characterized by the frequent formation of synoptic-scale cyclones, although these are not really dependent on the baroclinity term per se: for instance, they are commonly studied on pressure coordinate iso-surfaces where that term has no contribution to vorticity production.

 Baroclinic instability

-Baroclinic instability is a fluid dynamical instability of fundamental importance in the atmosphere and in the oceans.
-In the atmosphere it is the dominant mechanism shaping the cyclones and anticyclones that dominate weather in mid-latitudes.
-In the ocean it generates a field of mesoscale eddies (100 km or smaller) that play various roles in oceanic dynamics and the transport of tracers.

-Whether a fluid counts as rapidly rotating is determined in this context by the Rossby number, which is a measure of how close the flow is to solid body rotation.
-More precisely, a flow in solid body rotation has vorticity that is proportional to its angular velocity.
-The Rossby number is a measure of the departure of the vorticity from that of solid body rotation.
-The Rossby number must be small for the concept of baroclinic instability to be relevant.
-When the Rossby number is large, other kinds of instabilities, often referred to as inertial, become more relevant.

-The simplest example of a stably stratified flow is an incompressible flow with density decreasing with height.

-In a compressible gas such as the atmosphere, the relevant measure is the vertical gradient of the entropy, which must increase with height for the flow to be stably stratified.

-The strength of the stratification is measured by asking how large the vertical shear of the horizontal winds has to be in order to destabilize the flow and produce the classic Kelvin–Helmholtz instability.
-This measure is called the Richardson number.
-When the Richardson number is large, the stratification is strong enough to prevent this shear instability.